MicrosoftDocs/cpp-docs/docs/overview/what-s-new-for-visual-cpp-in-visual-studio.md

 ### WSL2 support

-- You can now build and debug natively on WSL2 without establishing a SSH connection.
+- You can now build and debug natively on WSL2 without establishing an SSH connection.
 Both cross-platform CMake projects and MSBuild-based Linux projects are supported.

 ### Improved CMake support